maidsafe-archive/safe-build-infrastructure/README.md

 It's possible to get an environment on AWS, but there is some setup required.

+**Important note:** at the moment this provision will only run from a Linux host.
+There is an [issue](https://github.com/ansible/ansible/issues/32499) with Python on macOS that prevents Ansible provisioning the Windows host.
+Unfortunately, the suggested workaround doesn't seem to work for this particular case (though we did see it working for other cases).

 First, do the following:

 * Install [jq](https://stedolan.github.io/jq/) on your platform.